50 Biracial Baby Names For Boys And Girls

 4. Carmel

 The name comes from Mount Carmel, a coastal mountain in northern Israel.
 It’s mentioned in the Old Testament as one of the favorite spots for Mary and baby Christ.
-This Biblical name is quite frequently used in Israel, Ireland, and in the United States.
+This Biblical name is frequently used in Israel, Ireland, and the United States.

 5. Chantelle